mastro35/thepythoncorner/_posts/2016-11-22-iterators-generators-python.md

 ## The iteration protocol

 Creating an iterable object in Python is as easy as implementing the *iteration protocol*.
-Let’s pretend that we want to create an object that would let us iterate over the *Fibonacci sequence*.
+Let's pretend that we want to create an object that would let us iterate over the *Fibonacci sequence*.
 The Fibonacci sequence is a sequence of integer numbers characterized by the fact that every number after the first two is the sum of the two preceding ones.
 So the sequence starts with 0 and 1 and then each number that follows is just the sum of the two previous numbers in the sequence.
 So the third number is 1 (0+1), the fourth is 2 (1+1), the fifth is 3 (1+2), the sixth is 5 (2+3) and so on.

-Enough said, let’s the code talk:
+Enough said, let's the code talk:

 ```python
 class fibonacci: